Get,

 Introduction:

 “Yoga is not about the shape of your body but the shape of your life”.
 It is an age-old practice known to harmonize the mind, body and spirit to attain inner liberation and peace.
 Traditional yoga practices include the adoption of body postures (yoga asanas) and breathing techniques (pranayamas).
 There are many different forms of traditional yoga-like kundalini, bhakti, tantra, jnana, karma, raja yoga, etc. Yoga is a vehicle that helps transform an individual by promoting a conscious connection with oneself, the outer world and the supreme Almighty.
-In this blog, we will discuss the health benefits of one such asana, ananda balasana.1
+In this blog, we will discuss the health benefits of one such asana, Ananda Balasana.1

 What is Ananda Balasana?

-Ananda balasana is a reclining body posture, which is done by lying on your back and catching hold of your feet with your hands, the feet are bent at the knee and are in L-shape.
+Ananda Balasana is a reclining body posture, which is done by lying on your back and catching hold of your feet with your hands, the feet are bent at the knee and are in L-shape.
 The name of this asana is derived from the Sanskrit words “ananda”, which means happy, “bala”, which means child and “asana”, which means yoga pose.
 This translates to happy child poses in English.
 This asana is also practised in Pilates (a form of exercise that focuses on balance, flexibility and body posture).2

-ananda balasana
+ananda balasana benefits

-Ananda balasana must be done correctly for maximum health benefits.
-Let us now learn how to perform ananda balasana:
+Ananda Balasana must be done correctly for maximum health benefits.
+Let us now learn how to perform Ananda Balasana:

 • First, lie on your back with your legs stretched straight in front.